 However, for the first paragraph, $HTMLFirstParagraphStart and $HTMLFirstParagraphEnd are used.
-The defaults se may be set to the same as above but the mechanism allows for different first paragraph styling. for instance a house writing style might be to indent all paragraphs save the one after a heading, and so on.
+The defaults may be set to the same as above but the mechanism allows for different first paragraph styling.
+For instance, a house writing style might be to indent all paragraphs save the one after a heading, and so on.

 The default value for $HTMLIndentedParagraphStart is

 Quick lists.
 Adding markers at the start of a paragraph automatically trigger HTML lists (see more detail):

 - An asterisk (*) or bullet (•) results in the paragraph exporting a